punker76/gong-wpf-dragdrop/README.md

 ## Strong naming

-I will not do this anymore for this packages (started with v1.0).
-If you need this then you should use the [Strong Namer](https://github.com/dsplaisted/strongnamer) from @dsplaisted, it's an easy to add NuGet package which will help you.
+If you need strong named dlls then you should use the [Strong Namer](https://github.com/dsplaisted/strongnamer) from @dsplaisted.
+If this doesn't work then you can clone this repository and compile your own strongly named dlls.

 ## Namespace